 You can help

-We have already provided water and sanitation assistance to more than 1.2 million people in eight governorates, Taiz, Aden, Hajja and Amran among them.
+We have already provided water and sanitation assistance to more than 1.4 million people in nine governorates.
 Cholera is simple to treat and prevent, but while the fighting continues the task is made doubly difficult.

 The outbreak is set to be one of the worst this century unless there is a massive and immediate aid effort to bring it under control.
 You can help.